simon-ritchie/apysc/docs_src/source/colorless.md

 ## What constant is this?

-The `COLORLESS` constant is a no-color setting.
+The `COLORLESS` constant is the no-color setting.

 If you set this constant to each color-related argument or property, the `apysc` clears its color.